BirminghamConservatoire/IntegraLive/documentation/markdown/integra-live-help/integra-live-help.md

 ### Live View
 The Live View is designed for live performance.
 Its purpose is to provide a reduced set of module controls for each Block, with custom control sizes and layout for convenience.
 When in Live View the computer keyboard also becomes active for navigating between Scenes.

-- Controls can be added to Live View by selecting Arrange View, clicking '+' on the relevant block, and then clicking the checkbox in the top right corner of the required controls
+- Controls can be added to Live View by selecting Arrange View, clicking “+” on the relevant block, and then clicking the checkbox in the top right corner of the required controls

-- An entire Module's controls can be added or removed from the Live View using the checkbox on each module
+- An entire Module‘s controls can be added or removed from the Live View using the checkbox on each module

 - Controls can also be added directly in Live View by right-clicking the canvas and selecting a control from the menu: